hackclub/hackclub/workshops/interactive_sketch/README.md

 ![Gif of a human drawing part of a pineapple and a machine learning model filling in the rest](https://cloud-qvus77map.vercel.app/screen_recording_2020-09-17_at_5.49.18_pm.gif)

 Have you ever wanted to sketch something, but you're bad at drawing and don't know how to finish it?
-Well now, thanks to the fact that our robot overlords are becoming increasingly sentient, we can use machine learning to help us finish sketches that we started!
+Well now, thanks to the fact that our robot overlords are becoming increasingly sentient, we can use machine learning to help us draw!

 [Link to Demo](https://InteractiveSketch.techbug2012.repl.co)

 [Link to Code](https://repl.it/@TechBug2012/InteractiveSketch)

 # Getting started